-In our laboratory we investigate the gene regulatory code that shapes vertebrate embryonic development using zebrafish as a model system.
-We combine genomics, genetics, embryology, machine learning and computational biology to address a central question in biology: how does a fertilized egg develop into a complex multicellular embryo.
+In our laboratory we investigate the gene regulatory code that shapes vertebrate embryonic development using zebrafish, mouse and human as a model system.
+We combine genomics, genetics, embryology, imaging machine learning and computational biology to address a central question in biology: how does a fertilized egg develop into a complex multicellular embryo.
 This process requires a precise spatial and temporal regulation of gene expression.
 We are primarily focus on understanding i) the mechanisms that activate the genome after fertilization, ii) the post-transcriptional regulatory code that shapes mRNA stability and translation across vertebrates using the maternal to zygotic transition as a model, and iii) the gene regulatory code that specifies different cell types during embryogenesis.
 Our research is focusing in four main areas: Mechanisms of Genome activation, mechanisms of post-transcriptional regulation, computational modeling of gene expression and animal models to understand autism.

-Developmental Biology; Gene Expression Regulation, Developmental; Computational Biology; Genomics; Systems Biology; Autism Spectrum Disorder; RNA Recognition Motif
+Microscopy; Developmental Biology; Gene Expression Regulation, Developmental; Computational Biology; Genomics; Systems Biology; Autism Spectrum Disorder; RNA Recognition Motif